Remote Onboarding Best Practices to Acclimate New Hires Fast

 Another option for scheduling conversations is Donut, Avelar says.
 This app randomly matches colleagues who rarely or never communicate with one another to get more people acquainted throughout the company.
 Avelar says this kind of app keeps onboarding remote workers connected beyond those first few days.

 Avelar adds that companies have to make sure people feel they belong.
-“You do that by connecting them with those who have similar interests,” says Avelar, who, during onboarding, shares the various Toptal groups, including book clubs and cooking forums, that might interest new hires.
+“You do that by connecting them with those who have similar interests,” says Avelar, who, during onboarding, shares various groups, including book clubs and cooking forums, that might interest new hires.
 Plus, they participate in get-to-know-you events via Zoom.
 “Communication needs to be thoughtful.
 No one is going to walk by your desk and say, ‘Hi!’”

 Keep Improving Remote Onboarding